rsokl/MyGrad/docs/source/operation.rst

        #  - handling in-place operations (specified via the `out` parameter)
        return execute_op(CustomMultiply, x, y, constant=constant)

 We can now use our differentiable function!
-It will automatically be compatible with broadcasting; out operation need not account for broadcasting in either the forward pass or the backward pass.

 .. code:: pycon